 ASMR Peter Doherty Leading Light Award

 Named in recognition of Nobel Laureate, Professor Peter Doherty, whose scientific achievements and commitment to science advocacy continues to inspire the research community, this award celebrates the achievements of mid-career researchers (5 – 12 year post-doctoral) in Australia.
-Assessment is based on the impact of a single outstanding publication within the past 5 years (i.e. after September 28th, 2014).
+The award will recognise a single piece of work undertaken by a mid-career researcher within the past 5 years (i.e. after September 28th, 2014)., (i.e. after September 28th, 2014).

 Applications are open to researchers from all fields of health and medical research and can include, but is not limited to, clinical, public health or biomedical research.